I am a student Applying for a WBC Scholarship

 I am a Guidance Counselor uploading references

-The WBC Scholarship Program is available to a select number of NYC public high schools with a business curriculum.
-While the New York City Department of Education has many public high schools, the WBC offers the scholarship to business-oriented high schools in Manhattan, Brooklyn, the Bronx, Queens and Staten Island as a method of focusing on schools that would have likely candidates.
+The WBC Scholarship Program is available to a select number of NYC public high schools.
+While the New York City Department of Education has many public high schools, the WBC currently offers the scholarship to business-oriented high schools in Manhattan, Brooklyn, the Bronx, Queens and Staten Island as a method of focusing on schools that would have likely candidates.

 Scholarship Eligibility Guidelines